nog01/sales-report-generator/README.md

 and downloadable Excel/PDF reports.
 Built with **Python**, **SQLite**, and **Streamlit**.

-This project was built as a learning exercise.
-It's meant to be simple to read and easy to extend, not a production system.

 ## Features

 - Filter sales by date range, city, and product category